-From the matrix element we can now read off the Feynman rules.
+From the matrix element we identify the Feynman rules.
 Again, as for the spinless case, the various factors are defined such that the rules can also be applied to higher order diagrams.

 Figure 6.1: Diagrams for a spin-0 (left) and spin- $\frac{1}{2}$ (right) particle with charge e interacting with the electromagnetic field.